-Getting Personal started with one clever personalised calendar and has grown into a multi-million pound ecommerce business.
+Getting Personal started with one clever personalised calendar and grew into a multi-million pound ecommerce business.
 Rachel Miller talks to Giles Harridge to find out the secrets behind their success

 If you've ever struggled to find a personal gift, you'll understand the frustration that inspired the creation of Getting Personal.
 The brainchild of Giles Harridge and John Smith, Getting Personal offers a wide range of gifts including some unusual and highly personalised products such as calendars, cards, mugs and more.